|Home | About | People | Undergraduate | MA | PhD | Research | Courses | Fieldwork | News & Events|

 144 Qualitative and Ethnographic Methods in Applied Social Science Research.
 An interdisciplinary overview of qualitative research methods.
 Focus on providing tools and strategies for practitioners and researchers in social sciences to pursue systematic inquiry in applied settings.
 Spring.
 Mistry

 145 Technological Tools for Playful Learning.
 (Cross-listed as Education 182.)
 This course explores the design and use of new technologies in the learning environment (schools, museums, after-school programs, etc.).
 The underlying philosophy of this course is "constructionism", which states that people learn better when engaged in making and designing their own computational meaningful projects; therefore, we will become designers of technological tools to be used in educational settings with children pre-K to high school and we will become researchers to assess the thinking and learning fostered by the different tools.
 We will also explore current research and debates regarding educational technologies and we will have guest speakers who are experts in the field.
 Through the semester we will read and discuss materials from a wide variety of sources.
 We will also become familiar with new technologies ranging from collaborative on-line systems to robotic construction kits, to programming environments for children.
 The goal of the course is to build both technical expertise as well as theoretical knowledge to be able to choose adequate technology, integrate it into the learning environment and design research studies to evaluate its success or failure.
-There are no pre-requisites.
+There are no prerequisites.
 Permission of instructor required for undergraduates.
 Bers

 146 Applied Data Analysis.
 As a second course in statistics, the focus will be on methods of exploratory data analysis, general linear model techniques (regression, correlation, and ANOVA), and analysis of categorical data (contingency table analysis).
 Students will learn by doing through hands-on work using Excel and SPSS software with real data from the social and behavioral sciences.
 Skills in interpreting research findings will also be developed.
-Prerequisite: Intro stats course w/ a social and behavioral science focus.
+Prerequisite: Intro stats course with a social and behavioral science focus.
 Fall.
 Members of the department

 149 Evidence Based Interventions with